Quasi-isodynamic stellarator

 A quasi-isodynamic (QI) stellarator is a type of stellarator (a magnetic confinement fusion reactor) that satisfies the property of omnigeneity, avoids the potentially hazardous toroidal bootstrap current, and has minimal neoclassical transport in the collisionless regime.

+This possibility was discovered as a mathematical theory by Allen Boozer in the 1980s.
 Wendelstein 7-X, the largest stellarator in the world, was designed to be roughly quasi-isodynamic (QI).
+The specific design was based on computational work of Jürgen Nührenberg.
+The stellarator began operation in 2015 and has successfully produced steady state plasmas with high temperatures and densities.

 In contrast to quasi-symmetric fields, exactly QI fields on flux surfaces cannot be expressed analytically.
 However, it has been shown that nearly-exact QI can be extremely well approximated through mathematical optimization, and that the resulting fields enjoy the aforementioned properties.

 In a QI field, level curves of the magnetic field strength $B$ on a flux surface close poloidally (the short way around the torus), and not toroidally (the long way around), causing the stellarator to resemble a series of linked magnetic mirrors.